SamRyzek/Skill-Distillery/unit_1/week1/README.md

 * Create Java programs using the Eclipse Integrated Development Environment (IDE)

 **Monday**:
+* Daily Objectives
+  * Understand what memory is and how it is used.
+  * Be able to create and use variables to hold data.
+  * Understand variable types and memory allocation sizes.
+  * Be able to write output to the screen; format that output.
+  * Be able to collect and display user input.

 * Orientation
 * [Fundamentals of Computer Programming](JFOP)
    * Chapter 4 - Data Types, Constants, and Variables